olimorris/pyscoutfm/README.md

 ### Generating the Scout Report

-By default, the tool comes with a default [config](src/pyscoutfm/config/config.json) file along with some sensible [attribute weightings](src/pyscoutfm/config/weightings.json).
+The tool comes with a default [config](src/pyscoutfm/config/config.json) file along with some sensible [attribute weightings](src/pyscoutfm/config/weightings.json) (which were the result of some heavy Machine Learning analysis).

 7. In your terminal application run the command: